ak1ew3bp/goodsheets-site/README.md

-Website Project for Technoprenuership # 📄 GoodSheet Website
+# 📄 GoodSheet Website

-GoodSheet is a web-based platform created for our Technopreneurship project.
+GoodSheet is a **frontend-only website** created as part of our **Technopreneurship project**.
-It serves as the official companion site for the **GoodSheet: The Eco Vendo Machine – Recycle, Trade, and Dispense Bond Paper**.
+It serves as the official website for **GoodSheet: The Eco Vendo Machine – Recycle, Trade, and Dispense Bond Paper**, showcasing the project’s purpose, machine, and team.

-The website aims to raise awareness about recycling, provide information about the machine, and offer a platform where users can track activities, learn more about sustainability, and engage with the project.

 ---

 ## 🚀 Features

-- 📌 **Project Overview** – Introduction and background of GoodSheet.
+- 📌 **Home Page** – Quick overview of the project.
-- 🖼️ **Machine Showcase** – Images and description of the Eco Vendo Machine.
+- 🖼️ **Machine Showcase** – Images and description of the GoodSheet Eco Vendo Machine.
-- 👥 **Team Section** – Meet the creators behind the project.
+- 👥 **Team Section** – Introduction of the project members.
-- 📢 **Announcements/Updates** – News and updates about the project.
+- 📢 **Announcements/Updates** – Latest news about the project.
-- 📂 **Downloadable Resources** – Access brochures, presentations, or reports.
-- 📬 **Contact Form** – Users can send inquiries or feedback.
+- 📬 **Contact Section** – For inquiries and feedback (static, no backend).

 ---

 ## 🛠️ Tech Stack

+- HTML5 – Structure
-- **Frontend:** HTML5, CSS3, JavaScript (React / TailwindCSS if applicable)
+- CSS3 / TailwindCSS – Styling
-- **Backend:** Node.js / PHP (depending on your setup)
-- **Database:** MySQL (via XAMPP if locally hosted)
-- **Hosting:** GitHub Pages / Localhost / Other

----

-## 📂 Project Structure
+-  Bootstrap